jacobbisaacson-zz/doggy-dog-world-backend/jacobREADME.md

 NEEDS --
 1. user needs to be able to edit/update the parks they add

 2. user needs to be able to edit/update the preferences they created for themselves

 3. Messages -- user needs to see messages for:
 	- "you can't edit this park (or dog)"
 	- "congrats on registering and setting up your profile!  check out the parks, add your own, add your dogs, etc."

 4. DEPLOYMENT -- can't register or login!

 5. The correct color for the park card needs to show up when the park is created (not by logging out and back in)

+6. DONT EVEN BOTHER WITH EDITING/U{PDAING the user's preferences}

 Stuff for this weekend --